 A Citizen of the Organization

-An organization that fully incorporates DEI will have basic standards of civility and professionalism extended throughout the organizations regardless of their differences.
+An organization that fully incorporates DEI training will have basic standards of civility and professionalism extended throughout the organizations regardless of their differences.
 “Treat people like citizens of an organization, with rights of behavioral citizenship in terms of how they are engaged, treated, managed, and advanced,” explained Paskoff.

 How DEI Relates to the Culture of Safety in Manufacturing